Assessment, Learning, and Student Success: Higher Education Concentration, Ed.D

 - mastery of academic coursework (measured by course grades and successful completion of a comprehensive examination); and

-- successful defense of a dissertation that demonstrates mastery of applied research methods in the field of education.
+- successful defense of a dissertation that demonstrates mastery of applied research methods in a field related to student success.

 Curriculum: Assessment, Learning and Student Success, Higher Education Concentration